bsmth/content/files/en-us/mdn/writing_guidelines/index.md

 {{MDNSidebar}}

-The pages below describe our guidelines for what we document and how we author pages on MDN Web Docs.
+The pages below describe our guidelines for what we document and the authoring rules for pages on MDN Web Docs.
 To learn how to contribute, see our [contribution guidelines](/en-US/docs/MDN/Community).

 - [What we write](/en-US/docs/MDN/Writing_guidelines/What_we_write)